robert-shattock/Pets/README.md

 * Pets.UI project targets .NET Core 3.1 and uses ASP.NET Core 3.1 (TODO terminology might need some work here... target vs framework vs metapackage vs project template)
 * Pets.Application targets .NET Standard 2.0 for maximum compatability with other projects
 * Pets.Test targets .NET Core 3.1 as it is testing functionality in the Pets.UI project which targets .NET Core 3.1

+The CI/CD and hosting is as follows:
+* Azure DevOps - Used for CI/CD - every commit to master triggers the CI (build, run unit tests and package) and CD (deploy to Azure)
+* Azure App Service - https://petswebsite.azurewebsites.net/ (Resource group in Azure, containing an App Service Plan and App Service)

 Details of considerations while developing each layer: